thepaulz/refurbished-steam-deck-notifier/README.md

 ## 💪 Steam Deck Models Monitored

-The script checks availability for these models:
+By default, the script checks availability for all these models:

 * **64GB LCD** (Package ID: 903905)
 * **256GB LCD** (Package ID: 903906)
 * **512GB LCD** (Package ID: 903907)
 * **512GB OLED** (Package ID: 1202542)
 * **1TB OLED** (Package ID: 1202547)

+You can configure which models to track using the `--package-ids` command-line argument or the `PACKAGE_IDS` environment variable (see [Tracking Specific Models Only](#tracking-specific-models-only) section above).

 ## 🔧 How It Works